OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 **View CPNI-related notices for Verizon Wireline and Verizon Wireless** Information about Your Credit

 Verizon Wireline consumers may limit the sharing of credit information for our marketing of new services to you.
 You may opt-out of this sharing by following the instructions in the notice provided on your monthly bill, or by calling 1-844-366-2879.

+Identity Verification

+If you have previously authorized but no longer want your information shared with third parties for the purpose of verifying your identity, you can go online to My Verizon ->My Profile->Privacy Settings.
+By opting out, your information will not be sent to companies requesting the information.

 **View notice for Verizon Wireline** Telemarketing